 - Prepare chili aioli by combining mayo, chili sauce and sesame oil in a small bowl and stirring to combine.
 Set aside.

-- Heat a large skillet over medium-high heat and add 1 tsp sesame oil.
+- Heat a large skillet over medium-high heat and add 1 teaspoon sesame oil.
 Add sliced red pepper and cook for ~2-3 minutes, tossing every 30 seconds or so, until softened.
 Transfer to a plate and turn up to HIGH heat.
 Add marinated steak and cook for ~3 minutes, tossing every 30 seconds or so.
 After a few minutes, add red peppers back to pan and remove from heat to avoid over-cooking (sirloin steak can get tough if overcooked).

 - To assemble, spoon ¼th of rice into a bowl, filling up one side.
 Add steak and red pepper mixture to less-filled side.
 Add carrot ribbons and sliced cucumber.
 Top with a dollop of aioli, sliced green onion, sesame seeds and fresh basil (optional).
 Serve!